silverpip/silverpip.github.io/_posts/2011-06-01-sesquidecennial-bliss.md

+---
+title: Sesquidecennial Bliss
+date: 2011-06-01 22:30:39
+category: blog
+tag: vintage
+---
          It is our fifteenth wedding anniversary today.
 Looking back over the years: yes, there have been a few memorable moments when we have each been sadder and wiser people on account of the other; but taken all together, what’s not to love?

  Steven tells me I have a selective memory, and blesses it.
 I believe he underestimates himself and does not realize how his gentleness and honesty smooths the way.